 Most likely, the cause is leaf debris clogging the grate of the storm water catch basin.
 The City does its best with its street sweepers to pick up all the leaves and debris.
 However, during heavy storms at the right time, too many leaves come down for us to handle.
 If you take a simple garden rake and pull the leaves off of the grate, the standing water should flow away.

 Almost every house has a valve to turn of the water located inside the house where the water service line enters.
-If you cannot find the in-door valve, or you need to do maintenance on your water service line call Public Works and one of our Water technicians will come to your home during business hours and turn the valve at your water meter.
-If we are called to your home after 5:00 PM or on weekends to turn off your water, there will be a call-out fee.
-While the City does not want customers turning the valve at the meter themselves, we will come to your home during business hours to show you how to turn off the meter valve during an emergency.
+If you cannot find the in-door valve, or you need to do maintenance on your water service line, call Public Works and one of our Water technicians will come to your home during business hours and turn the valve at your water meter.
+They city may charge a fee for shutting off water and turning back on water service.
+The City does not want customers turning the valve at the meter themselves, we can come to your home during business hours to show you how to turn off the meter valve during an emergency.

 The most common cause in the city of Lynnwood for dirty water concerns is rusty pipes.
 Pressure fluctuations inside the water pipes, especially if the service has been off for a time, turned on and off, tend to loosen the rust that has been clinging to the inner walls of the pipes.
 The rust comes in contact with flowing water and an off color will appear brown.